Quantum Reverse Shannon Theorem: Simulation of quantum channels on arbitrary inputs

 By analogy with \secref{flat-crst}, we will first state an unweighted or ``flat'' version of the quantum reverse Shannon theorem.
 We will then use a quantum version of type theory (based on Schur-Weyl duality) to extend this to prove the QRST for general inputs.

-\begin{definition} An isometry $V^{A\ra BE}$ is called {\em flat} if, when applied to half of a maximally entangled state $\ket{\Phi}^{RA}$, it produces a state $\ket{\psi}^{ABE}$ with $\psi^A$, $\psi^B$ and $\psi^E$ each maximally mixed. \end{definition} (The requirement that $\psi^A$ be maximally mixed is satisfied automatically, but we include it to emphasize that each marginal of $\psi$ should be maximally mixed.)
+\begin{definition} An isometry $V^{A\ra BE}$ is called {\em flat} if, when applied to half of a maximally entangled state $\ket{\Phi}^{RA}$, it produces a state $\ket{\psi}^{RBE}$ with $\psi^R$, $\psi^B$ and $\psi^E$ each maximally mixed. \end{definition} We note two features of the definition.
+First, the requirement that $\psi^A$ be maximally mixed is satisfied automatically, but we include it to emphasize that each marginal of $\psi$ should be maximally mixed.
+Second, the definition of a flat isometry does not depend on the choice of maximally entangled input $\ket\Phi$.

 An important special case of flat channels occurs when $A,B,E$ are irreps of some group $G$ and $V$ is a $G$-invariant map.
 We will return to this point in \secref{schur-channel}.